 Only contact representatives in your district or jurisdiction.
 It’s no use to call a rep for a different state.
 More likely, you’re just making the line busy for other concerned citizens.

 If you live in a state where your reps already support cannabis decriminalization, consider contacting your officials to thank them and tell them to keep up their views.
 These lawmakers can get a lot of negativity from voters, and a “thank you” can go a long way.

 6. Share CBD with your loved ones.

-If you have friend or loved ones who also like CBD or have been curious to try, now is the perfect time to get them in on the action.
-There are a wide range of CBD products on the market, especially for those new to the cannabinoid.
+If you have a friend or loved ones who also like CBD or have been curious to try, now is the perfect time to get them in on the action.
+There is a wide range of CBD products on the market, especially for those new to the cannabinoid.
 If you’re not sure where to start, take a look at our gift guide or take our quiz to find the perfect CBD oil product for your friend.